-3.5.
 Teaching staff will liaise with the Headteacher and other relevant members of staff to ensure all pupils remain fully supported for the duration of the remote learning period.

-3.6.
 Any defects or issues with remote learning resources will be reported as soon as possible to the Headteacher.

-3.7.
-Pupils will be required to use their own or family-owned equipment to access remote learning resources, unless the school agrees to provide or loan equipment, e.g. laptops.
+Pupils will be required to use their own or family-owned equipment to access remote learning resources, unless our school agrees to provide or loan equipment, e.g. laptops.
 See above for details if family do not have access to electronic devises.

-3.8.
 Pupils and parents / carers will be required to maintain the upkeep of any equipment they borrow to use to access remote learning resources.

-3.9.
 Teaching staff will oversee academic progression for the duration of the remote learning period and will provide feedback on work in line with section 7 of this policy.

-3.10.
 The arrangements for any 'live' classes, e.g. webinars, will be communicated via email direct to families by the teacher.

-3.11.
-The school is not responsible for providing technical support for equipment that is not owned by the school.
+Our school is not responsible for providing technical support for equipment that is not owned by our school.